 These are the type of people that will be able to answer any questions you have and will provide insight that is often not covered by guides like ours.

-Part of life with a Pomchi is the aspect of training them.
+Part of life with a Pomchi is the aspect of training them using a training book.
 Incidentally, that is the next aspect we are going to discuss in our Pomchi breed guide.

 Training Your Pomchi